Bismah Maroof: International career

 She made her ODI debut on 13 December 2006 at the age of 15 against India during the 2006 Women's Asia Cup and she made an impressive start to her ODI career scoring 43 runs off 76 balls while opening the batting.
-She made her WT20I debut on 29 May 2009 against the Ireland during the 2009 RSA T20 Cup.
+She made her WT20I debut on 29 May 2009 against Ireland during the 2009 RSA T20 Cup.

 She was part of the Pakistan squad at the 2009 Women's Cricket World Cup in Australia.
 She was part of the team that won a gold medal against Bangladesh at the 2010 Asian Games in China.
 She was named vice-captain of the Pakistan squad that won a second successive gold medal against Bangladesh at the 2014 Asian Games in South Korea.
 In 2016, she was named as the captain of the Pakistan women T20I side.

 She was ruled out of the 2017 Women's Cricket World Cup due to a hand injury and was replaced in the squad by Iram Javed.
-She later replaced Sana Mir as the captain of the Pakistan team with the latter being sacked after a disastrous 2017 Women's Cricket World Cup tournament where Pakistan lost all their matches.
+She later replaced Sana Mir as the captain of the Pakistan team with the latter being removed after the 2017 Women's Cricket World Cup tournament where Pakistan lost all their matches.
 On 11 October 2017, Bismah was selected as captain of the Pakistan women's cricket team ahead of the New Zealand series in the UAE.
 In the series, Pakistan won their first ever ODI against the New Zealand in the third match.

 In March 2018, under her captaincy Pakistan clean swept Sri Lanka 3-0 in the ODI series on the Sri Lanka tour.
 This was only the second time that Pakistan team won an ODI series 3-0.
 In the T20 series, Pakistan defeated Sri Lanka 2-1.

 She was the leading run-scorer for Pakistan in the 2018 Women's Twenty20 Asia Cup, with 143 runs in five matches.